 Along the way, we built partnerships with organizations like Talkdesk (today’s fastest-growing software provider for customer service), Concentrix (the largest BPO in the world for outsourced customer support), and were welcomed into the prestigious Microsoft for Start-Ups program.

-We rolled out new features to enhance our Voice AI Platform that enabled us to offer the highest accuracy for speech transcription in the support industry (80%+) and only speech-based sentiment detection.
+We rolled out new features to enhance our contact center AI platform that enabled us to offer the highest accuracy for speech transcription in the support industry (80%+) and only speech-based sentiment detection.
 We also closed our first multi-million dollar deal, brought on TripAdvisor - one of the largest global travel brands; and added Andy Vitus onto our board.

 Most importantly, though, we learned a ton about how to grow our company and team.
 Here’s what 2019 taught us.